loxy0dev/RedTiger-Tools/README.md

 <h1 align="center">Disclaimer</h1>

 <p>

-  - RedTiger Tools has been developed solely for educational purposes.<br>
+  - RedTiger Tools has been developed solely for educational purposes and legal use.
+This tool must be used in accordance with the laws of your country.
+Any illegal activity involving this type of tool is prohibited and punishable by law.<br>
-  - This project has been created with good intentions and is intended for personal use only.<br>
+  - This project has been created with good intentions and is intended for personal use only.
+It is strictly prohibited to use it for malicious purposes or unauthorized access.<br>
-  - By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.<br>
+  - By choosing to use RedTiger, you acknowledge and accept full responsibility for any consequences that may result from your actions.
+The developers are not responsible for any misuse of the tool.<br>
   - All scripts in the "<a href="https://github.com/loxy0dev/RedTiger-Tools/tree/main/Program/FileDetectedByAntivirus">Program/FileDetectedByAntivirus</a>" folder are <strong>detected by the antivirus</strong> but pose no threat to you.
 These are <strong>not backdoors or malware</strong>.
 <br><br>
 </p>